two-torial/two-torial/docs/games/bemani/gitadora/fuzzup/setup.md

 ### Advanced

-!!! warning "Not setting these values will cause the game to not boot into either mode."
+!!! warning "Not setting these values will cause the game to not boot into either mode"

 !!! tip "Required"